-No student will knowingly possess, handle, carry, or transmit any firearm or weapon on school property or dangerous objects, or look a likes, in any school building, on school grounds, in any school vehicle or at any school sponsored activity.
+No student will knowingly possess, handle, carry, or transmit any firearm or weapon on school property.

 Disciplinary Consequences

 Violation of this policy will result in disciplinary action up to and including suspension or expulsion.
 Bringing a weapon other than a firearm to school will require that proceedings for the suspension for up to 10 days and/or expulsion for up to 12 months be initiated immediately in accordance with the District's suspension and expulsion policy.